Ala Littoria: Foundation and early expansion

+The Imperial Line and World War II

 Ala Littoria flew to destinations across Europe and the Italian colonies in Africa.
 In 1934 was done an experimental flight from Rome to Mogadiscio in Italian Somalia, that established a world record on long distance civil flight and allowed to start the Imperial Line (Linea dell'Impero) the next year, in 1935.

 Linea dell'Impero was the longest route in Africa by Ala Littoria in the years preceding World War II and was considered the most prestigious Italian air route of the time.
 It connected Rome with Mogadiscio in Italian East Africa, and from 1939 the route could be travelled without a change of airplane with a state-of-the-art- Savoia Marchetti (civilian) SM 75.

-In March 1938 the airline did the first record flight from Rome to Argentina with the route Roma-Cagliari-Bathurst/Gambia-Bahia-Rio de Janeiro-Buenos Aires, using a special hydroplane of the model Cant Z 506, but later the company was substituted by the newly created LATI for the Latin American flights.
+In March 1938 the airline did the first record flight from Rome to Argentina with the route Roma-Cagliari-Bathurst/Gambia-Bahia-Rio de Janeiro-Buenos Aires, using a special hydroplane of the model CANT Z.506, but later the company was substituted by the newly created LATI for the Latin American flights.

 Ala Littoria routes in 1940 grew to 37,110 km, mainly in the Mediterranean and Africa.
-This gave Italy the fifth most extensive air routes in the world (after the US, the USSR, Germany and the UK).

-During the Second World War, Ala Littoria acted as a transport service for the Italian military.
+This gave Italy the fifth most extensive air routes in the world (after the United States, the Soviet Union, Germany and the United Kingdom).
+Following Italy's entry into World War II, civil flights were suspended.
+In 1941, the General Staff of the Regia Aeronautica imposed the militarisation of civil aviation, placing it under the control of the Special Air Service Command (SASC).
+During the War, Ala Littoria acted as a transport service for the Royal Italian Army.
 However the airline did not survive the war and was disbanded.
 It was substituted after the war by Aerolinee Italiane Internazionali, established on 16 September 1946 and later renamed Alitalia.